 Cost: $6,380, financial aid is available

 This program teaches young girls how they make a difference as future engineers.
-Therefore, girls participate in discussions with engineers from all different areas in engineering, including chemical, civil and environmental, mechanical, and electrical and computer engineering.
-This program is targeted at a slightly younger age group: rising 8th and 9th graders.
+Therefore, girls participate in discussions with engineers from all different areas of engineering, including chemical, civil and environmental, mechanical, electrical, and computer engineering.
+Carnegie Mellon’s STEM summer program for girls targets a slightly younger age group: rising 8th and 9th graders.
 Additionally, the program targets girls residing in Pittsburgh, PA.
-In 2017, 26 applicants of a pool of 80 were accepted.
+In 2017, twenty-six applicants out of a pool of eighty were accepted.

 Location: Pittsburgh, PA

 Interested in applying to any of these STEM programs for girls?
 Any one of these top-notch programs will help distinguish applicants from the rest of the pile when in comes to college and job apps.
 If these opportunities appeal to you, then we first recommend you give yourself ample time to put together a strong summer application.
 For most of these programs, you will be competing against a large pool of other students.
 So, think carefully about your responses to the essay questions and your choice of teacher/mentor who can recommend you for the program.

 You’ll also want to create a backup plan for how to use your summer productively in case you aren’t accepted to any of your top choices.
 This isn’t the ideal case, but especially if you’re flying solo, students will still want to have a productive summer despite potential obstacles.
 Even without a structured STEM summer program for girls, you can still find—or create—empowering and impactful ways to spend your upcoming summer weeks.